srajgopalan/solace-ci-cd-demo/README.md

 ## Contents

 This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment on an existing Solace message router.
+Ansible's [URI](http://docs.ansible.com/ansible/latest/uri_module.html) is used to interact with the SEMPv2 API.

 For a nice introduction to the SEMPv2 Management API , check out this [blog](https://solace.com/blog/products-tech/introducing-semp-v2-solace-message-routers-configuration-reinvented), as well as the [SEMP tutorials home page](http://dev.solace.com/get-started/semp-tutorials/)

 The sample can be used for automated deployment of your Solace messaging environments for Continuous Integration.
 Additionally, you can integrate this into your pipeline for Continuous Deployments.
 This is explained in the subsequent sections.